CodeURJC-DAW-2019-20/Instarecipes/README.md

-# Web with HTML generated on server and AJAX <a
+# Web with HTML generated on server and AJAX

 ## Most important commits :newspaper: <a name="importantComm"></a>
 |                           |                                 |                                           |